Advertiser Disclosure

 Looking beyond Aeroplan, good opportunities exist with the other major programs as well.
 Redeeming British Airways Avios on British Airways flights comes with expensive surcharges; however, it’s worth noting that Reward Flight Saver bookings may prove to be useful to some.

-Keep in mind that there are often transfer bonuses from American Express Membership Rewards, HSBC Rewards, and RBC Avion to British Airways Executive Club.
+Keep in mind that there are often transfer bonuses from American Express Membership Rewards and RBC Avion to British Airways Executive Club.
 If you’re able to leverage one of these, then the Reward Flight Saver price starts to look quite attractive, even with the relatively high amount of fees compared to, say, Aeroplan.

 This is especially true since British Airways consistently releases four business class seats on every flight.
 If you’re someone who values direct flights, then the above combination could indeed work very well in your favour.

-If you happen to have a British Airways Companion Award eVoucher earned from an RBC British Airways Visa Infinite Card, the value proposition becomes even more attractive.
+If you happen to have a British Airways Companion Award eVoucher earned from an RBC® British Airways Visa Infinite†, the value proposition becomes even more attractive.

 Redeeming British Airways Avios on Aer Lingus flights can also be a great deal in some situations.

-Meanwhile, business class is 50,000 Avios one-way on off-peak dates, which is still lower than the 60,000+ points that Aeroplan would charge for a Europe flight.
+Meanwhile, business class is 50,000 Avios one-way on off-peak dates.
 Just keep in mind that the taxes, fees, and carrier surcharges will add a few hundred dollars to the cost of your trip.

-As mentioned in the Western Canada section above, Air France/KLM Flying Blue can offer exceptional value for award bookings through its monthly Promo Rewards.
+As mentioned in the Western Canada section above, Air France KLM Flying Blue can offer exceptional value for award bookings through its competitive award pricing and monthly Promo Rewards.

 In Ontario, Air France flies to both Toronto Pearson (YYZ) and Ottawa (YOW), and KLM flies to Toronto Pearson (YYZ).

-Again, if you value direct flights, having an option like this can both reduce the amount of travel time and make the extra taxes and fees more palatable.
+Again, if you value non-stop flights, having an option like this can both reduce the amount of travel time and make the extra taxes and fees more palatable.

 Alaska Airlines Mileage Plan

 Alaska Airlines Mileage Plan is a little trickier for travellers based in Ontario.
-Alaska Airlines doesn’t fly to Toronto, so you’d have to book a separate positioning flight if you want to get on any high-value redemptions to destinations in Asia and Oceania.
+Alaska Airlines only offers a single flight between Seattle and Toronto, so you’d have to book a separate positioning flight if you want to get on any high-value redemptions to destinations in Asia and Oceania available from other hubs.

 You can also redeem Alaska miles for travel on American Airlines, which has excellent connectivity to Toronto from its many US hubs.
 From there, you could leverage another one of Alaska Airlines Mileage Plan’s sweet spots by flying American onwards to South America.